-"Overall, 419 (44%) participants reported decreases in alcohol usage frequency over 30 days, 323 (34%) decreased the number of standard drinks they had per week, and 76 (8%) reported no alcohol use at all in the 30 days prior to the survey.
+"Overall, 419 (44 percent) participants reported decreases in alcohol usage frequency over 30 days, 323 (34 percent) decreased the number of standard drinks they had per week, and 76 (eight percent) reported no alcohol use at all in the 30 days prior to the survey.

 "Being below 55 years of age and reporting higher rates of alcohol use in the pre-period were both associated with greater odds of reducing alcohol use and an intention to use medical cannabis to reduce alcohol consumption was associated with significantly greater odds of both reducing and ceasing alcohol use altogether.

 "Our findings suggest that medical cannabis initiation may be associated with self-reported reductions and cessation of alcohol use among medical cannabis patients."

 "Our findings suggest that medical cannabis initiation may be associated with self-reported reductions and cessation of alcohol use among medical cannabis patients.
 Since alcohol is the most prevalent recreational substance in North America—and its use results in significant rates of criminality, morbidity and mortality—these findings may result in improved health outcomes for medical cannabis patients, as well as overall improvements in public health and safety."